<< Click to Display Table of Contents >> Troubleshooting Widgets |

 Additional aspects to consider

-In order to troubleshoot your Widget inside of Bizagi, consider the below aspects to narrow down where problems may lie.
+In order to troubleshoot your Widget inside of Bizagi, consider the aspects below to narrow down where problems may lie.

 1. BWG file consistent?